archan937/stack_tracy/README.md

 ### Reducing recorded stack events

 As StackTracy records every `call` and `return` event, the resulted stack tree can get immense huge.
-Fortunately, you can reduce the recorded stack events by passing options to `StackTracy.start`.
+Fortunately, you can reduce the recorded stack events by passing options to `StackTracy.start` or `stack_tracy`.

-`StackTracy.start` accepts a `Hash` with at least one of the following keys:
+They accept an options `Hash` with at least one of the following keys:

 * `:only` - Matching events will be recorded
 * `:exclude` - Matching events will be ignored